Cathode ray tube: Body

 CRT glass used to be made by dedicated companies such as AGC Inc., O-I Glass, Samsung Corning Precision Materials, Corning Inc., and Nippon Electric Glass; others such as Videocon, Sony for the US market and Thomson made their own glass.

 The funnel and the neck are made of leaded potash-soda glass or lead silicate glass formulation to shield against x-rays generated by high voltage electrons as they decelerate after striking a target, such as the phosphor screen or shadow mask of a color CRT.
 The velocity of the electrons depends on the anode voltage of the CRT; the higher the voltage, the higher the speed.
 The amount of x-rays emitted by a CRT can also lowered by reducing the brightness of the image.
 Leaded glass is used because it is inexpensive, while also shielding heavily against x-rays, although some funnels may also contain barium.
-The screen is usually instead made out of a special lead-free silicate glass formulation with barium and strontium to shield against x-rays.
-Another glass formulation uses 2-3% of lead on the screen.
+The screen is usually instead made out of a special lead-free silicate glass formulation with barium and strontium to shield against x-rays, as it doesn't brown unlike glass containing lead.
+Another glass formulation uses 2–3% of lead on the screen.
+Alternatively zirconium can also be used on the screen in combination with barium, instead of lead.

 Monochrome CRTs may have a tinted barium-lead glass formulation in both the screen and funnel, with a potash-soda lead glass in the neck; the potash-soda and barium-lead formulations have different thermal expansion coefficients.
 The glass used in the neck must be an excellent electrical insulator to contain the voltages used in the electron optics of the electron gun, such as focusing lenses.
 The lead in the glass causes it to brown (darken) with use due to x-rays, usually the CRT cathode wears out due to cathode poisoning before browning becomes apparent.
 The glass formulation determines the highest possible anode voltage and hence the maximum possible CRT screen size.
-For color, maximum voltages are often 24 to 32 kV, while for monochrome it is usually 21 or 24.5 kV, limiting the size of monochrome CRTs to 21 inches, or approx. 1 kV per inch.
+For color, maximum voltages are often 24–32 kV, while for monochrome it is usually 21 or 24.5 kV, limiting the size of monochrome CRTs to 21 inches, or ~1 kV per inch.
 The voltage needed depends on the size and type of CRT.
 Since the formulations are different, they must be compatible with one another, having similar thermal expansion coefficients.
 The screen may also have an anti-glare or anti-reflective coating, or be ground to prevent reflections.
 CRTs may also have an anti-static coating.